Real Estate Closing Attorney Serving New York

 Why New York Clients Choose Agarunov Law Firm

-Agarunov Law Firm has been serving Brooklyn real estate clients from our Lower Manhattan office since 2012.
-Our proximity to Brooklyn and our familiarity with the borough's neighborhoods, property types, and market conditions give us a practical advantage when handling your transaction.
+Agarunov Law Firm has been serving New York real estate clients from our office at 30 Broad Street in the Financial District since 2012.
+Our experience across all five boroughs and our dual-state licensing in New York and New Jersey give us a practical advantage when handling your transaction.

 Need a Real Estate Lawyer in New York?